cantaloupe-project/cantaloupe/README.md

 whether these still work on modern platforms, but perhaps they are something to try.

-(If mediaLib is not installed, an error message will be generated saying, "Could not find mediaLib accelerator wrapper classes.
+*Note: if mediaLib is not installed, an error message will be generated saying, "Could not find mediaLib accelerator wrapper classes.
 Continuing in pure Java mode."
-This is harmless, but can be suppressed anyway by launching Cantaloupe with the `-Dcom.sun.media.jai.disableMediaLib=true` option.)
+This is harmless, but can be suppressed anyway by launching Cantaloupe with the `-Dcom.sun.media.jai.disableMediaLib=true` option.*

 ### Which Processor Should I Use?